TotallyInformation/node-red-contrib-uibuilder/docs/roadmap.md

       * Add a file upload button.
       * Method to import/export front-end files.
 Needs ZIP/Unzip functions at the back-end.
       * Add a reminder to the Editor help about examples.
 Add an onclick to that <a> icon that calls RED.actions.invoke('core:show-import-dialog'); as a quick action to get the user to the import dialog.
 See [here](https://discourse.nodered.org/t/documentation-example-flows-for-contributed-nodes/44198/2?u=totallyinformation) for more info.
+      * Add option to keep backups for edited files + button to reset to backup + hide backup files
+    * Add GIT processing?
+Or maybe just handle via npm scripts?
+       * Is git command available?
+       * is front-end src folder a git repository?
+       * git commit
+       * git push
+    * Template handling:
+      * Add ability to load an example flow from a template (add list to package.json and create a drop-down in the editor?) - using the pluggable libraries feature of Node-RED v2.1+?
+      * Add option to auto-load npm dependencies on change of Template.
+[Issue #165](https://github.com/TotallyInformation/node-red-contrib-uibuilder/issues/165)
+      * Maybe move dependencies and other template meta-data into the template package.json file.
+        Would require making sure that package.json always exists (e.g. after template change).
+May need to be able to reload package.json file as well.
+        Couldn't use the dependencies prop because we dont want to install libraries in the instance root but rather the uibRoot.
+        Will need matching code in the Editor panel & a suitable API.

   * Details index page
     * Make sure that the ExpressJS `views` folder is shown.